Best Free Tools for Startups 2026

 Category: Team messaging

-• Unlimited users
+• Unlimited users for growing teams

-• Public and private channels
+• Public and private channels for organized discussions

-• File sharing
+• File sharing and searchable conversations

-Limit: Message history capped
+Limit: Message history is capped on the free plan.

 HubSpot CRM